 Neural Dynamics of Visual Cognition Group

-Besides science, I enjoy playing music, doing sports, complicating simple things with electronics and escaping the city at every opportunity.
+Besides science, I enjoy playing music, doing sports, and escaping the city at every opportunity.

 I aim to better understand information processing during visual object recognition in the human brain.
 I am currently working on the role of recurrent computations in the variability of neural responses to visual stimuli.
 I use a combination of M/EEG, fMRI, deep learning, and multivariate statistics to assess whether these circuits are functionally critical for object recognition.
 For this, I work in collaboration with Dr. Kohitij Kar.
 In addition, I am also interested in the role of motion in visual perception and the neural mechanisms that mediate stable percepts in a dynamic context.

 My research is funded by the CONICYT scholarship program and the ERC until November 2023.